LindsayBradford/MWCIT/README.md

   - NUnit 2.6.3 and
   - NSubstitute 2.6.3

-- No attempt has been made to run or develop the software outside of the above environemnt.
+- No attempt has been made to run or develop the software outside of the above environment.

 - The deployment script makes reference to material not owned by the authors of this software.
   The source-code repository does not contains 3rd-party material where permission to